-- 0.6% was made up of residues supplied by sawmills and wood industries. - 49.6% was made up of hardwood and pine chips and roundwood from mixed oak-pine forests.
+- 0.4% was made up of residues supplied by sawmills and wood industries. - 21.7% was made up of hardwood and pine chips and roundwood from mixed oak-pine forests.
 These forests are managed for the production of pine sawtimber at low-intensities and contain a mixture of hardwood and pine trees.
 These forests are either planted in pine or naturally seeded from adjacent stands or seed trees, and little to no fertilizers or herbicides are applied to them throughout their life cycle.
-This establishes an overstory of straight, large-diameter pine trees with an understory of crooked, small-diameter hardwood trees that cannot be made into solid wood products. - 49.3% was made up of hardwood and pine chips and roundwood from southern yellow pine forests.
+This establishes an overstory of straight, large-diameter pine trees with an understory of crooked, small-diameter hardwood trees that cannot be made into solid wood products. - 38.8% was made up of hardwood and pine chips and roundwood from southern yellow pine forests.
 These are forests that were planted in pine and either managed moderately with minimal effort to prevent hardwood trees from growing in the understory, or more intensively to suppress significant understory growth, thereby increasing the forest's growth rate and yield.
 These forests are generally thinned 1-2 times throughout their growth cycle, meaning that certain trees are removed to reduce density in the forest and create additional room for the remaining trees to grow to sawtimber size and quality.
-These thinned trees are sold to low-grade consumers like Enviva. - 0.3% was made up of hardwood and pine chips and roundwood from upland hardwood forests.
-These are low-intensity managed hardwood forests that are naturally seeded with an overstory of large-diameter oak, poplar, and hickory hardwood trees and a significant understory of small-diameter maple, oak, and sweetgum hardwood trees. - 0.3% was made up of hardwood and pine chips and roundwood from bottomland hardwood forests.
-These are very low-intensity managed hardwood forests that are located in lowland areas and floodplains along rivers or other water bodies and which have soils that are saturated or flooded for at least part of the year.
-These forests contain overstories of large-diameter oak, gum, and cypress trees that originate from seedlings and sprouts arising out of stumps from previously harvested trees and a significant understory of small-diameter hardwood trees.
-When the landowner decides to harvest, the forest is clearcut and the stems of the large-diameter hardwood trees are sold to hardwood sawmills or furniture manufacturers, while the small diameter understory hardwood trees and tops and branches of sawtimber trees are sent to lower grade consumers like Enviva. - 0% was made up of wood from landscaping and urban tree management activities.
+These thinned trees are sold to low-grade consumers like Enviva. - 4.0% was made up of hardwood and pine chips and roundwood from upland hardwood forests.
+These are low-intensity managed hardwood forests that are naturally seeded with an overstory of large-diameter oak, poplar, and hickory hardwood trees and a significant understory of small-diameter maple, oak, and sweetgum hardwood trees. - 35.2% was primary material that was not covered by Enviva's Track & Trace system, as the mill was acquired in early 2018 and it took time to integrate all of Enviva's programs at the facility.